Unique wall sculpture in deep blue.

 This particular piece comes from a tree that I harvested in Zeeland with a friend.
 After we felled the tree the trunk laid on the side of the pond for more than a year before I took it to the studio and started the rough work.
 After a rough blank was made it sat on a studio shelf to dry for another year or so.
 Now it finally has its form, silently.

-Wall Sculpture, maple
+Wall Sculpture, blue, maple

-Size: ca. 31,5 x 31,5 x 12cm
+Size: ca. 32 x 32 x 14cm

 Material: Maple